 We can all attest to the importance of having beautiful picture-perfect pearly whites.
 However, how many of us are taking the necessary steps to ensure the health and appearance of our teeth?
-As dental professionals, we have seen people committing enormous dental crimes and ruining the structure of their smile.
+As dental professionals, we have seen people committing enormous dental mistakes and ruining the structure of their smile.

 If you wish to keep your teeth even when you are old and grey, ensure you avoid making the dental mistakes mentioned below in 2021.